 Identifying popular topics is an important first step.
 But great content doesn’t just chase popular trends.
 You want the content on your site to help set the general discussion topics in your industry.

 What topics are interesting to your audience but which aren’t being talked about?
-This is where a business owner’s expertise adds a lot of value.
+This where a business owner’s expertise adds a lot of value.
 You can help identify more obscure topics that only a true industry insider would know.

 Topics, Angle and Slant